 Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

 Building and strengthening your analytical skills is important as you set out on your career and later progress in it as a successful data analyst.
-In this article, we'll review seven essential data analyst skills.
-Afterward, if you're ready to build the skills needed for a data analyst role, consider enrolling in the Meta Data Analyst Professional Certificate.

 Let’s take a closer look at what they are and how you can start learning them.

-Structured Query Language, or SQL, is the standard language used to communicate with databases.
+Structured query language, or SQL, is the standard language used to communicate with databases.
 Knowing SQL lets you update, organize, and query data stored in relational databases and modify data structures (schema).

 Since almost all data analysts need to use SQL to access data from a company’s database, it’s arguably the most important skill to learn to get a job.
 In fact, it’s common for data analyst interviews to include a technical screening with SQL.
 Luckily, SQL is one of the easier languages to learn.